bhtandev/iflix-rating-fullstack/README.md

 ##Future Improvements
- More testing especially the behavious UI aspect.
+ More testing especially the behavioural aspect of the UI.

 ## Author